sytzez/project-conversation-history/README.md

   - For status updates, it should show the old and the new status
 - Update the project's status
   - It should add a status update item to the conversation history, and redirect the user to the conversation history.
+  - If the selected status is already the project's current status, it should show an error message.
 - Place a comment
   - It should add the comment to the conversation history, and redirect the user to the conversation history.
+  - If the comment's content is blank, it should show an error message.